 Baking Hack 6: Turn granulated sugar into icing sugar

-If you find yourself with a rising sense of panic as you rummage through the cupboard for the box of icing sugar you could’ve sworn was there - stop!
-If you have granulated sugar and a food processor, you have icing sugar.
-Blitz it for a few minutes until you get a powdery consistency and save yourself a dash to the shops.
+That heart-stopping moment when you realise you’ve run out of icing sugar?
+Breathe.
+If you’ve got granulated sugar, corn flour and a food processor, you’ve got a way out.
+Blitz it for a few minutes with some corn flour until you get a powdery consistency and save yourself a dash to the shops.

 Baking Hack 7: Use oil to help sticky ingredients release

 I love making gingerbread, but there’s one bit that is barely worth the effort - trying to pry every last bit of the golden syrup and treacle from the measuring spoons.
-That is, unless you lightly oil the spoon or measuring cup, and then the sticky stuff releases without any trouble at all!
+A quick oil slick on your spoon, and that treacle or golden syrup slides off like it’s had enough of your nonsense.

 Baking Hack 8: Cut through butter fast with a hot knife